Astrid1005/DAT505-GitHub/session1/S1-01-classexercise/README.md

 }
 ```

-* This function  creates a cube and basic material firstly.
-Then the code creates mesh to combines the cube with material.
+* This function  creates a cone and basic material firstly.
+Then the code creates mesh to combines the cone with material.
 Finally, the code defines the position of the mesh and adds the mesh to scene.
 In the following code, I changed the basic geometry and the color of geometry.

 ```JavaScript
 function geometry(){